Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Methodology

 \bneqn Q := \expesub{\z}{\cmsesubnostr{\w}{\betaThat}{\z, \X, \bbeta}} + c \times \sesub{\z}{\cmsesubnostr{\w}{\betaThat}{\z, \X, \bbeta}} \eneqn

-where $q$ is one-to-one with $c$ given $\bSigmaw$.
-For example, if $q=95\%$ and $\cmsesubnostr{\w}{\betaThat}{\z, \X, \bbeta}$ is normal, $c = 1.65$, the Gaussian quantile.
+where $q$ is one-to-one with $c$ given $\bSigmaw$ and $\se{\cdot}$ denotes the standard error of an expression with respect to the subscripted random variable.
+For example, if $q=95\%$ and the $\cmsesubnostr{\w}{\betaThat}{\z, \X, \bbeta}$ is normal, $c = 1.65$, the Gaussian quantile.
 The MSE for both estimators is conjectured to be asymptotically the form of Equation~\ref{eq:weighted_sum_chi_squareds} which is well-approximated by the normal distribution as long as (1) there are many non-zero eigenvalues relative to $n$ and (2) these eigenvalues are fairly uniformly distributed.
 These assumptions will be true as long as $W$ remains fairly random i.e. this approximation will work for rerandomization thresholds that are not too small and thus maintain randomness in $\allocspace$.
-The simulations of \citet[Section 3]{Kapelner2019} demonstrate that the Gaussian quantiles are approximately correct in many situations.
-This is the approximation employed in this section.
+The simulations of \citet[Section 3]{Kapelner2019} as well as much unshown simulation by its authors demonstrate that the Gaussian quantiles are approximately correct in many situations.
+This is the approximation employed in this section and in our \texttt{R} package.

-In order to derive the standard error of the MSE's for both expressions, we need to assume~\ref{ass:finite_fourth}, that the $Z_i$'s have a finite fourth moment and \ref{ass:high_moments_indep} that the third and fourth moments are independent of $\X$. \\
+In order to derive the standard error of the MSE's for both expressions, we need to assume that the $Z_i$'s have a finite fourth moment and that the third and fourth moments are independent of $\X$. \\

 \begin{assumption}[Faux Measure has Finite Fourth Moment] $\expe{Z_i^4} < \infty$ for all $i$. \end{assumption}